 Celebrated on November 11 each year, Veterans Day honors those who served in the United States Armed Forces.
 Veterans risk their lives to defend our nation.
 While some have died in the line of duty, others are currently facing serious health problems like mesothelioma.

-Veterans Day is a time to celebrate those who made the brave choice to enlist in the U.S. military and defend America.
+Veterans Day is a time to celebrate those who made the brave choice to enlist in the U.S. military and defend their country.

 The holiday’s date coincides with the end of World War I, which formally concluded on November 11, 1918.
 Unlike Memorial Day — which honors those who have died defending our country — Veterans Day celebrates all living U.S. military members.